ESIPFed/data-help-desk/docs/for_organizers/what_you_need/measuring_success.md

 <!-- prettier-ignore -->
 1. **Number of interactions**
-    - The quantity of people interacting with the help desk is a direct measure of its reach and visibility.
-This can be tracked for both in-person and virtual events.
+    - The quantity of people interacting with the help desk can be tracked and is a direct measure of its reach and visibility.
 1. **Question and answer quality**
     - Assessing the quality of the questions asked and the answers provided is crucial.
 This might involve anecdotal feedback